open-crypto-broker/crypto-broker-deployment/README.md

 For simplicity, in the example manifests both binary and profile are located in the same folder as the `manifest.yaml` file.
 That way, they can be easily accessed by the CLI when deploying to Cloud Foundry.

-In order to deploy the Crypto Broker Server and one of the Crypto Broker Clients, the following task can be executed specifying which client should be deployed.
+In order to deploy the Crypto Broker Server and one of the Crypto Broker test apps, the following task can be executed specifying which test app should be deployed.
 A prerequisite is, that the login to the Cloud Foundry instance happened already.

 ```bash